modelberry/factory/README.md

-# Wheelroom
+# Modelberry

-Wheelroom connects your code base within 5 minutes to many services like Contentful and Netlify.
-The Wheelroom boilerplate includes content models, page sections, wheelroom themes, example content and much more.
+Modelberry connects your code base within 5 minutes to many services like Contentful and Netlify.
+The Modelberry boilerplate includes content models, page sections, Modelberry themes, example content and much more.

-## Why Wheelroom?
+## Why Modelberry?

-Wheelroom is an open source project and created for developers that want to work with the latest technology and services.
-Wheelroom seamlessly connects many services and renders a data driven client side interface.
-Check for more information the plugins or start building your own project with the Wheelroom boilerplate.
+Modelberry is an open source project and created for developers that want to work with the latest technology and services.
+Modelberry seamlessly connects many services and renders a data driven client side interface.
+Check for more information the plugins or start building your own project with the Modelberry boilerplate.

 ## About this repo